 These emergency blankets are an ideal choice for every bug out bag and they are compact, puncture-resistant and far superior to the space blankets you find on the market.
 I carry the bivy bag type in my travel bug out bag because I had the chance to test it during my hiking trips and I’ve noticed it holds up extremely well.

-I’ve traveled to cities where third-world living conditions were a harsh reality and I now appreciate more the conditions we benefit from in our civilized countries.
-Sanitation and hygiene becomes critical when you travel to such locations and having a package of wet wipes in your travel bug out bag helps tremendously.
+I’ve traveled to cities where third-world living conditions were a harsh reality.
+I now appreciate more the living conditions we benefit from in our civilized countries.
+Sanitation and hygiene becomes critical when you travel to such locations.
+Having a package of wet wipes in your travel bug out bag helps tremendously.
 Besides wet wipes, I also got used to pick up a small bottle of hand sanitizer after leaving the airport.